NormanTUD/smartlocate/README.md

 If the parameter `--describe` is set while indexing, the model `Salesforce/blip-image-captioning-large` will be used to generate descriptions of images automatically, which also then can be searched.

+# Screenshots

+## Indexing

 <p align="center">
 <img src="https://raw.githubusercontent.com/NormanTUD/smartlocate/refs/heads/main/images/index.gif" alt="Indexing" width="1046"/>
 </p>

+## Face recognition while indexing

+While indexing, with `--face_recognition`, faces are recognized.
+If the face cannot be automatically determined, it will ask you for the name of the person.
+For later images, this person will (most probably) be automatically detected again without any intervention.

 <p align="center">
 <img src="https://raw.githubusercontent.com/NormanTUD/smartlocate/refs/heads/main/images/face_recognition.gif" alt="Face Recognition" width="1046"/>
 </p>

+If you don't want to wait manually for a long time, you can run smartlocate with `--dont_ask_new_faces`.
+This will skip images where person are found, but cannot be determined.
+This way, you can run it through a whole folder over night without manual intervention, and then run it again after it's done without that option, so that you get asked for all new faces.
+This way, you don't get longer waiting periods before entering names again.

+# Searching

+## Images of cats and dogs

+These images were not manually labelled.
+Those labels were found by AI!

 <p align="center">
 <img src="https://raw.githubusercontent.com/NormanTUD/smartlocate/refs/heads/main/images/dog.gif" alt="Search: Dog" width="1046"/>